open-telemetry/opentelemetry-python-contrib/propagator/opentelemetry-propagator-ot-trace/README.rst

 Interop and trace ids
 ---------------------

-The OTTrace propagation format expects trace ids to be 64-bits.
+The OT Trace propagation format expects trace ids to be 64-bits.
 In order to interop with OpenTelemetry, trace ids need to be truncated to 64-bits before sending them on the wire.
 When truncating, the least significant (right-most) bits MUST be retained.
 For example, a trace id of